SUSE/qe-sap-deployment/terraform/azure/README.md

 2) **Generate private and public keys for the cluster nodes without specifying the passphrase:**

-    Alternatively, you can set the `pre_deployment` variable to automatically create the cluster ssh keys.

     ``` shell
     mkdir -p ../sshkeys
     ssh-keygen -f ../sshkeys/cluster.id_rsa -q -P ""